danburonline/oddball-paradigm/problem_3/README.md

 In the final step, we would like to design a demo space for customers to present our neuro intelligence platform.
 The aim is to demonstrate the IDUN full-stack product.
 Consider the following:

 - You have unlimited resources and can include any technology that you deem relevant to highlight the product
-- You don’t need to restrict yourself
+- You don't need to restrict yourself

 ## ✅ Tasks